 Large Class?
 Consider Groups of 4

-If you have a huge class and want to get your students talking even more, you could set a higher minimum (maybe 5 or 6) and then put the students into groups of 4 while they do their introduction.
+If you have a huge class and want to get your students talking, even more, you could set a higher minimum (maybe 5 or 6) and then put the students into groups of 4 while they do their introduction.
+It’s like ESL Christmas to have multiple groups doing this fun activity at once!

 Alternative: Follow-Up Questions